Search Results for

 • This field is optional and only displayed if file type is CSV.

-• The field is used to define the escape character in CSV data file.
-The default escape character in CSV is double quote if the field is not specified.
-If it is specified, the specified escape character will be used instead of the default one.
+• The field is used to define the escape character in the CSV data file.
+If the field is not specified, the default escape character in CSV is the double quote.
+If it is specified, the specified escape character is used instead of the default one.

-• If a field value contains a character which is the same to the enclose character, then, the escape character will be added in front of the character to identify it with the enclose character.
+• If a field value contains a character that is the same as the enclose character, the escape character is added in front of the character to distinguish it from the enclose character.

-• E.g: if the Address field value is Block B ; Tower C ; 123.st, the escape character is double quote, and the enclose character is semicolon, then, in the data file, the double quote will be added in front of the semicolons within the field value, and whole value will be enclosed by 2 semicolons.
-And, the Address field value will be displayed in data file as ;Block B "; Tower C "; 123.st;
+• E.g: if the Address field value is Block B ; Tower C ; 123.st, the escape character is the double quote, and the enclose character is the semicolon, then, in the data file, the double quote is added in front of the semicolons within the field value, and the whole value is enclosed by two semicolons.
+So the Address field value is displayed in the data file as ;Block B "; Tower C "; 123.st;

 • Delimiter